fpgasystems/ansible-collection-hacc/README.md

 ```
 This is the path where Ansible will look for downloaded assets from the AMD website, like the Toolchain install archive or installer, and the Runtime installers.
 As mentioned in [the requirements section](#Requirements), this directory needs to be populated with the installation files of the release that need to be installed by this role.

-TODO: if the file has not been found in the release dir, Ansible should also check if it is just in the root of the downloads path.
+> TODO: if the file has not been found in the release dir, Ansible should also check if it is just in the root of the downloads path as fallback.

 ```yaml
 amd_apm_devices: []